Dr. Bruce Damer

 Bruce Damer is married to Galen Brandt, a singer, musician, writer, and virtual reality performer and presenter of VR applications in medicine and psychology.
 Damer met her in 1996 in San Francisco when she attended his first conference on virtual worlds.
 The couple perform together at events mixing Brandt's song and storytelling with Damer's science and visionary fare.

 Dr. Damer’s work has been covered in: The New York Times, Wall Street Journal, BBC World Service, San Jose Mercury News, Los Angeles Times, BoingBoing, Leonardo, CNNfn, CBS News, Space.com, MSNBC, CNET, Wired, Popular Science, Astrobiology.net, Discovery & History Channels, Christian Science Monitor, New Scientist, Suddeutchland Zeitung, Ars Electronica's CyberArts, Kybernetes, 3D Design, SIGGRAPH, COMDEX, InfoWorld, Knowledge Management, The Chronicle of Higher Education, ACM SIGCHI, Computer Graphics, CSCW, and elsewhere.
+His work has also been featured in numerous documentaries.
 Some of these are listed in media stories and in video and documentaries and in audio and interviews.
+Find a comprehensive collection of many of these talks and interviews at the Levity Zone Archive.

 "The entire scope of my work since I was in my teen years is to try to understand how life came into being and how we humans can find a technological way to carry life forward, beyond the womb of the Earth.
 Of course I am also interested in other subjects and experiences in between these two very widely separated questions."